gongzir1/gongzir1.github.io/_pages/about.md

   - /about.html
 ---

-I’m **Zirui Gong**, a PhD student in Computer Science at Griffith University, Australia.
-My research focuses on the intersection of **federated learning**, **machine learning security**, and **sparse subnetworks**, with a particular interest in analyzing **vulnerabilities in Lottery Ticket Hypothesis-based FL frameworks**.

-I’ve served as a reviewer for several top-tier AI and security conferences including ICLR, CVPR, IJCAI, AAAI, AsiaCCS, and AISTATS.

-Outside of research, I enjoy working on open-source projects, exploring adversarial machine learning topics, and learning new languages — both human and programming ones.
+I’m Zirui Gong, a second-year PhD student in AI Security at **Griffith University**, working under the **TrustAGI Lab**.
+My research is centered on uncovering security and privacy vulnerabilities in **Federated Learning (FL)** systems, with the goal of improving the resilience and trustworthiness of distributed machine learning.

+My work has been published in top-tier venues including:

+- **IEEE Symposium on Security and Privacy (S&P) 2025**
+- **IEEE Transactions on Information Forensics and Security (TIFS)**

+I hold a First-Class Honours degree in Information Technology from **Deakin University**, where I developed a strong research foundation in secure AI systems and adversarial learning.

 Publications
 ======
+2025:
+2024:
+2023:

 Projects
 ======